0xBAMA/not-quite-a-demo-engine/README.md

 Requires `libsdl2-dev` on Ubuntu.

+Make sure to recurse submodules to pull in FastNoise2 code - `git submodule update --init --recursive`

 In order to support rapid prototyping of graphical applications, there are a number of utilities provided:

   - OpenGL Debug callback for error/warning reporting